ThingSet/thingset.github.io/docs/2c_binary_mode.md

 }
 ```

 The firmware developer is free to choose the IDs.
-However, above IDs for the nodes of the first layer are used by Libre Solar devices and recommended for the following reasons:
+However, above IDs for the objects of the first layer are used by Libre Solar devices and recommended for the following reasons:

-- IDs from 0x00 to 0x17 are left for data nodes that are sent very often, as they consume only a single byte in CBOR encoding
+- IDs from 0x00 to 0x17 are left for data objects that are sent very often, as they consume only a single byte in CBOR encoding
-- The node IDs specifying the categories are spaced such that there should be enough free node IDs for most devices
+- The object IDs specifying the categories are spaced such that there should be enough free object IDs for most devices
-- As the node IDs are strictly increasing, the data layot is compatible with the draft standard [CBOR Encoding of Data Modeled with YANG](https://tools.ietf.org/html/draft-ietf-core-yang-cbor).
+- As the object IDs are strictly increasing, the data layot is compatible with the draft standard [CBOR Encoding of Data Modeled with YANG](https://tools.ietf.org/html/draft-ietf-core-yang-cbor).

 In contrast to the text mode, the binary mode has a special NAMEID request (without CoAP equivalent) that allows to get a name for an ID or vice versa.

-**Example 1:** Request name of node IDs 0x71 and 0x72
+**Example 1:** Request name of object IDs 0x71 and 0x72

     Request:
     1E                                      NAMEID request
        18 70                                # CBOR uint: 0x70 (parent ID)
        82                                   # CBOR array (2 elements)
-          18 71                             # CBOR uint: 0x71 (node ID)
+          18 71                             # CBOR uint: 0x71 (object ID)
-          18 72                             # CBOR uint: 0x72 (node ID)
+          18 72                             # CBOR uint: 0x72 (object ID)

     Response:
     85                                      Content.